J-Sierra/React_Sudoku_Puzzle/README.md

 ## Demo

-You can try out the live demo of this project at [insert link to live demo].
+You can try out the live demo of this project at https://j-sierra.github.io/React_Sudoku_Puzzle/.

 ## Technologies